Rushbycmd/text-adventure/README.md

 ## Deployment

 To deploy this project

-I used visual studio code 2022
+visual studio 2022
+.net 6
 and made a new project that is a console app
+(and an alcoholic drink if u are feeling frisky)
 ## Contributing

 Contributions are always welcome!